lucasdietrich/zephyr-caniot-controller/readme.md

 ## Known issues

-- SD FAT FS internal state gets corrupted when doing many requests in a short time.
+- MAJOR: SD FAT FS internal state gets corrupted when doing many requests in a short time.
+- minor: Fix `-Waddress-of-packed-member` during `xiaomi_dataframe_t` handling

+## TODO

+- Move several buffers to CCM to keep space in SRAM for Newlib heap (for LUA)
+- Allow to embed LUA script when building for `nucleo_f429zi`

 ---